How to Accept Contactless Payments (2026 Guide, No Reader)

 Turn your iPhone into a payment terminal today.

-Download JIM and start accepting contactless payments
+Download JIM and start accepting contactless payments.

-Sell and get paid instantly1 with JIM
+Sell and get paid in seconds with Jim